Guidance

 Monitoring inspections of maintained schools and academies

-21. When an independent school is also the provider of a regulated social care service, we will carry out a risk assessment to consider whether any other regulatory responses would be appropriate.
+20. When an independent school is also the provider of a regulated social care service, we will carry out a risk assessment to consider whether any other regulatory responses would be appropriate.

-22. When a school requests a deferral of its inspection because there are no pupils on roll, and the DfE is already taking regulatory or enforcement action against the school, we will not agree to defer the inspection on the grounds of no pupils being on roll alone.
+21. When a school requests a deferral of its inspection because there are no pupils on roll, and the DfE is already taking regulatory or enforcement action against the school, we will not agree to defer the inspection on the grounds of no pupils being on roll alone.

-Independent schools: pre-registration inspections
+Non-association independent schools: pre-registration inspections

-27. Pre-registration inspections of independent schools will not be deferred because a proposed school withdraws its application at, or following, notification.
+26. Pre-registration inspections of non-association independent schools will not be deferred because a proposed school withdraws its application at, or following, notification.
 Pre-registration inspections will not go ahead if, before we notify the school of its inspection, we are notified by the DfE that the proposed school’s application for registration has been withdrawn.
 The inspection fee may still be payable, as set out in the handbook for additional inspections of independent schools.

-28. Pre-registration inspections must not be deferred on the basis that the proposed school states that it is not ready for inspection.
+27. Pre-registration inspections must not be deferred on the basis that the proposed school states that it is not ready for inspection.
 The DfE informs proposed new schools that they should not apply to register if they will not be ready to operate within the proposed timescale.
-The DfE will expect a proposed new school to be ready to undergo a pre-registration inspection, since the provision wishes to educate (and, for boarding schools and residential special schools, accommodate) pupils in the near future.
+The DfE will expect a proposed new school to be ready to undergo a pre-registration inspection, since the school wishes to educate (and, for boarding schools and residential special schools, accommodate) pupils in the near future.

-30. In cases when proposed new schools strongly resist a pre-registration inspection, we will report this to the DfE.
+29. In cases when proposed new schools strongly resist a pre-registration inspection, we will report this to the DfE.

-Independent schools: material change inspections
+Non-association independent schools: material change inspections

 31. If it transpires in the notification call that a school no longer wishes to continue with its application to make a material change, we will inform the DfE.
 The inspection will normally not go ahead.

-Area SEND, ILACS and JTAI inspections/visits
+Area SEND inspections, ILACS and JTAIs

-Part 2: Pausing an inspection or visit
+Part 2: Pausing an inspection

 34. The guidance below refers to ‘lead inspector’: